 What happens to all those sperm cells?
 For one, sperm burst out into places they were not naturally meant to be, and make their way into the bloodstream.
 Sperm cells are the commandos of the cell world and are naturally quite active and have very strong enzymes that make them capable of getting to and eating through the outer layers of egg cells.
 Sperm cells also have only half of a DNA strand in anticipation of joining with those aforementioned egg cells and making a new fetus.
 This is why a man’s body has a strong layer of tissue known as the blood-testes barrier.
 Vasectomy ruptures this barrier.
 A man’s immune system is not accustomed to the presence of these strong, active sperm cells in the bloodstream, and regards this as a major infection that needs to be ousted.

 Autoimmune System Gone Wild

 What follows is a crusade-like autoimmune response, wherein a man’s immune system starts making antibodies to attack his own cells.
 This assault is not just confined to the sperm cells themselves, but affects other cells and tissues as well.
-There’s no way to predict exactly what the reaction will be, but it is known that 75 percent or more of the men who have had a vasectomy will begin to produce these antisperm antibodies.
+There’s no way to predict exactly what the reaction will be, but it is known that 75 percent or more of post-vasectomy men will begin to produce these antisperm antibodies, leading to auto-immune pathology in more than 50%.
 Many doctors characterize this reaction as harmless.
 But a good deal of medical research says otherwise.
-“The presence of sperm antibodies correlates with nearly every pathological condition of the male reproductive tract.”1
+According to one study in Finland, the “presence of sperm antibodies correlates with nearly every pathological condition of the male reproductive tract.”1

 Vasectomy and Disease